Sadequain: Rubaiyat

-Sadequain belonged to the fertile small town of Amroha in Uttar Pradesh, India, which had produced a number of eminent scholars, poets, and many other prominent luminaries in the past.
-It was his great grand father, under whose tutelage Mir Taqi Mir – considered the father of Urdu poetry – developed his poetic skills at an early age.
+Sadequain came from the small town of Amroha in Uttar Pradesh, India.
+It was his great-grandfather, under whose tutelage Mir Taqi Mir – considered the father of Urdu poetry – developed his poetic skills at an early age.
 Mir Anis, the preeminent religious poet from Lucknow, was the understudy of one of his ancestors too.
-He witnessed his elders delve in poetry, calligraphy, and even classical music to the extent it complimented marsia khwani – the revered practice to commemorate the martyrdom of Imam Hussain in Karbala.
-An accomplished poet of merit himself, Sadequain studied since childhood the eloquent and picturesque poetic renditions of supreme sacrifice of Karbala, penned by Mir Anis and Mirza Dabeer.
-Sadequain himself composed conventional marsias at an early age, and penned one in memoriam of his younger sister’s death in 1946, when he was in his teens.
-The soul of marsia is inspired by the ultimate sacrifice and human suffering thus evoking empathy for the righteous and the deprived – the common victims of society.
-He grew up a traditionalist, with rich cultural values, solid grounding in fine arts, and cultivated a sense of appreciation for history’s significance.
-By the time he was 18 he had composed over 400 pieces of poetry and sketched scores of drawings.
+He witnessed his elders delve into poetry, calligraphy, and even classical music to the extent it complimented marsia khwani – the revered practice to commemorate the martyrdom of Imam Hussain in Karbala.